The injection (or depo) is given as an injection into the bottom or thigh every three months.

 You don’t need a break from the injection

-It should be reviewed every two years to check whether it’s still the best choice of contraception, but women can continue to have the injection from teenage until they’re 50
+It should be reviewed every two years to check whether it’s still the best choice of contraception, but you can continue to have the injection from your teenage years until you're 50

 The injection does not cause infertility

-When women come off the injection, fertility returns to normal in an average of 6 months, although it can be sooner or later than this.
-It’s important to know that it’s less easy to get pregnant as women gets older – it’s naturally harder to get pregnant over the age of 35 (although this can definitely still happen).
+When you come off the injection, fertility returns to normal in an average of 6 months, although it can be sooner or later than this.
+It’s important to know that it’s less easy to get pregnant as you get older – it’s naturally harder to get pregnant over the age of 35 (although this can definitely still happen).
 Find out more about infertility here

-The injection is great for women who forget to take pills
+The injection is great for people who forget to take pills

 Good to know

-Some women love the injection, and others don't get on with it.
+Some people love the injection, and others don't get on with it.

 Periods can stop on the injection because it’s very good at keeping the lining of the womb thin.
-Most women on the injection will have no periods (about 7 in 10), and for those who do have periods, they are usually much lighter and less painful.
-Irregular bleeding can happen when first stating the injjection, but is likely to settle down with each injection.
+Around 4 in 10 people using the injection will have no periods, and for those who do have periods, they are usually much lighter and less painful.
+Irregular bleeding can happen when first starting the injection, but is likely to settle down with each injection.

 How much effort is the injection?

-Women get the injection every three months from their GP, nurse, sexual health clinic or family planning clinic.
+The injection is given every three months by a GP, nurse, sexual health clinic or family planning clinic.

 How effective is the injection?

 The injection is very effective.
-If the injections are given on time (every three months), it is more than 99% effective – meaning that if 100 women used the injection for a year, less than one will have an unplanned pregnancy.
-However, allowing for the ups and downs of life, the average user can expect it to be around 97% effective – meaning that out of 100 women taking the pill for a year, about 3 will have an unplanned pregnancy.
+If the injections are given on time (every three months), it is more than 99% effective – meaning that if 100 people used the injection for a year, less than one will have an unplanned pregnancy.
+However, allowing for the ups and downs of life, the average user can expect it to be around 94% effective – meaning that out of 100 people using the injection for a year, about 6 will have an unplanned pregnancy.

 How does it work?

-The injection temporarily stops a woman’s body from releasing an egg each month.
+The injection temporarily stops the body from releasing an egg each month.
 It also thickens the fluid around the neck of the womb (which stops sperm getting to an egg), and makes the lining of the womb thinner so that a fertilised egg can’t settle.